vinkla/climb/README.md

 ## WARNING!
-This package is no longer maintained!
+This package is no longer maintained.

 This is now added to Composer, please use the [composer outdated command](https://vinkla.com/2016/composer-outdated/) instead.